 Your back pain may require medical attention.
 Call your healthcare provider if any of these statements apply:

 Your back pain started after you fell or were struck.

 Your pain doesn't go away after a few weeks of home care.

-Your health care provider will probably ask you when the pain started.
-It will help if you can tell your doctor what makes the pain worse and what makes it better, such as a specific activity or treatment.
+Your healthcare provider will probably ask you when the pain started.
+It will help if you can tell your healthcare provider what makes the pain worse and what makes it better, like a specific activity or treatment.